aadiptasg-star/Spam-Mail-Detector/README.md

 - Ham F1-Score: 0.98
 - Spam F1-Score: 0.89

 The Naive Bayes classifier successfully identified spam and ham messages with an overall accuracy of 97%.
 The model achieved perfect spam precision (1.00), meaning every message predicted as spam was actually spam.
+The spam recall score of 0.80 indicates that most spam messages were detected, though some spam messages were still classified as ham.

 ### Confusion Matrix